karthik1609/car_insurance_claims_ai_agent/options.md

   * Invoke Content Safety (which can be automatic with Azure OpenAI, but the agent can also explicitly ensure compliance).
   * Handle human review triggers.

-  Essentially, CoreAgent here is similar to Approach 1’s single agent but enhanced: it uses a superior custom vision model (rather than the generic Azure Vision).
+  Essentially, CoreAgent here is similar to Approach 1's single agent but enhanced: it uses a superior custom vision model (rather than the generic Azure Vision).
 It might also still use model routing for cost (which we depict by it calling GPT-3.5 and GPT-4 directly; presumably, it contains logic to pick one).
 * **Azure Cognitive Search, OpenAI, Form Recognizer, Content Safety:** These services are the same as in prior approaches.
 They function as described before.
 The CoreAgent uses them as needed.
 Notably, with a very accurate vision model, the agent might supply more precise search queries (e.g., identifying specific part names from images).
 * **Human Review Queue:** Same concept – if the agent is unsure or policy requires, it will output to a queue or system for human adjuster to review.
 * **Key Vault & Monitoring:** Same usage – storing secrets, capturing logs.

-So effectively, Approach 3’s container layout is like Approach 1’s single agent approach but swapping out the vision component for a custom one, and possibly still doing multi-model routing inside the agent.
+So effectively, Approach 3's container layout is like Approach 1's single agent approach but swapping out the vision component for a custom one, and possibly still doing multi-model routing inside the agent.
 In practice, one could also implement Approach 3 with the multi-agent pattern of Approach 2 *plus* a custom vision:

-* E.g., Document agent uses a custom vision instead of Azure’s default.
+* E.g., Document agent uses a custom vision instead of Azure's default.
 * We decided to show the simpler variant for brevity: one agent orchestrating everything after getting vision data.

-**Why the hybrid?** Because Azure’s off-the-shelf Vision API might not detect *fine-grained dent geometry or subtle damage* as well as a specialized model or Groq’s model did.
-By training our own model on Azure (or using something like GPT-4’s vision if available via Azure OpenAI in future), we aim to match that functionality **without needing Groq’s cloud**.
-This keeps everything in Azure and avoids any “loss of functionality” – we maintain high accuracy in vision tasks.
+**Why the hybrid?** Because Azure's off-the-shelf Vision API might not detect *fine-grained dent geometry or subtle damage* as well as a specialized model or Groq's model did.
+By training our own model on Azure (or using something like GPT-4's vision if available via Azure OpenAI in future), we aim to match that functionality **without needing Groq's cloud**.
+This keeps everything in Azure and avoids any "loss of functionality" – we maintain high accuracy in vision tasks.

 To summarize: All containers are Azure-hosted.
-The VisionModel is custom but on Azure, so we are not calling an external vendor; it’s either our model or a service provided by Azure that we configured.
+The VisionModel is custom but on Azure, so we are not calling an external vendor; it's either our model or a service provided by Azure that we configured.
 The rest (search, GPT-4, etc.) are Azure services as usual.

 ## **Component Diagram (C4 Level 3)**

-We’ll focus on how the CoreAgent orchestrates the steps with the specialized vision model, and how the model routing might happen inside.
+We'll focus on how the CoreAgent orchestrates the steps with the specialized vision model, and how the model routing might happen inside.
 Components include the interaction between the custom vision inference and the rest of the pipeline.

 ```mermaid
 flowchart TD